yetanotherx/WorldEditCUI/README.md

 Please note that this is not WorldEdit, which allows you to make changes to your world, but WorldEditCUI, a frontend for WorldEdit.
 You must have WorldEdit installed on your server or in SinglePlayerCommands to use this mod.

-This is a fork of WorldEdit CUI, by lahwran.
-It is currently in a developmental state, and should not be used except by developers.

 Compiling
 ---------